Violinist & Vocalist

 Violinist, Volunteer Organizer

 I was a member of this neighborhood-based tango string orchestra in Buenos Aires, Argentina from 2011-2014.
 The orchestra is run as a cooperative and was created as a string orchestra that would back up contemporary tango composers and musicians in the Buenos Aires independent tango scene.
-In 2012 we were asked to perform in the Buenos Aires opera house during the city’s annual International Tango Festival.
+In 2012 we performed a concert celebrating new tango compositions in the Buenos Aires opera house, the Teatro Colon, during the city’s annual International Tango Festival.
+This was a historic performance as tango has rarely been featured in this theater.
 The group also performs regularly in community spaces in the Almagro neighborhood of Buenos Aires.
 One chapter of my dissertation is devoted to my experiences with this fascinating project.
+During my time with the orchestra we recorded multiple albums with some of the premier tango artists in Buenos Aires.
+Two of these album are featured below:

 Quinteto Clandestino Tango Quintet